MichaelKvak/MichaelKvak/README.md

 - 👋 Hi, I’m @MichaelKvak
 - 👀 I’m interested in JavaScript and its Vue.js framework
-- 🌱 I’m currently learning express.js
+- 🌱 I’m currently learning express.js and JavaScript Test Automation in WebdriverIO
 - 💞️ I'm work for a company ThinkMobiles
 - 📫 https://www.linkedin.com/in/michael-kvak-594b91218
 - mkvak1987@gmail.com